 In fact, yoga is now so popular that half of Pure Fitness’s studios in Hong Kong are yoga studios!

-In our article about the five best quality, lower-priced yoga studios in Hong Kong, we cover:
+In our article about the best yoga studios in Hong Kong, some of the yoga studies we cover include:

-- Lululemon – not just about the cutest yoga pants in town, you can head to free early morning stretch sessions in-store
+- Lululemon – not just about the cutest yoga pants in town, you can head to free classes.

-- Yoga Union which has an interesting take on pricing their classes; you pay what you feel the class has been worth to you
+- Yoga Union has an interesting take on pricing their classes; you pay what you feel the class has been worth to you.

 If you’ve not heard of F45 yet, where’ve you been?
 It all started in a Sydney gym in 2012, and in 2015 it went global with studios now all over the world.